New Zealand Combustible Cladding Class Action

 Compensation to be recovered

 The main compensation we are looking to recover for affected persons or entities is the amount that would represent the cost of replacing the PE Core Cladding with other suitable cladding or material, together with all other associated costs.
-To participate in any action we bring it is not necessary for any rectification costs to have been actually incurred in respect to the PE Core Cladding on the building.
+To participate in this class action, it is not necessary for any rectification costs to have been actually incurred in respect to the PE Core Cladding on the building.

 No win no pay

-Any action brought on behalf of affected persons or entities will be brought on a ‘no win no pay basis’.
+The class action has been brought in the NZ High Court on behalf of affected persons or entities on a ‘no win no pay basis’.
 There will be no 'out of pocket' expenses for any affected person or entity.
 Omni Bridgeway will pay all legal and other expenses of any action and will only be entitled to be paid from what is recovered by way of compensation, interest and costs.

 PE Core Cladding is often used for the purposes of aesthetics to act as a cover for part or all of the external walls of a building.
 The principal issue with the use of PE Core Cladding on buildings is that the polyethylene core is highly combustible.